Mobile High-Definition Link: Active adapter

-Samsung Micro-USB-to-HDMI adapter and tip (eleven-pin)
+Samsung Micro-USB–to–HDMI adapter and tip (eleven-pin)

 The Samsung Galaxy S III, and later Galaxy Note II and Galaxy S4, use an 11-pin connector and the six additional connector pins in order to achieve functional improvements over the 5-pin design (like simultaneous USB-OTG use).
 However, if consumers have a standard MHL-to-HDMI adapter all they need to purchase is a tip.
 With the launch of the Samsung Galaxy S4, Samsung also released MHL 2.0 smart adapter with a built-in 11-pin connector.
 The first Samsung MHL 1.0 smart adapter released with the Galaxy S III requires external power and is able to work with HDMI TVs at 1080p at 24 Hz.
 The MHL 2.0 adapter released with the Galaxy S4 can output 1080p at 60 Hz and does not need external power.

 USB Type-C (MHL Alternate Mode)

-The MHL Alternate Mode for USB 3.1 specification allows MHL enabled source and display devices to be connected through a USB Type-C port.
+The MHL Alternate Mode for USB 3.1 specification allows MHL-enabled source and display devices to be connected through a USB Type-C port.
 The standard was released on November 17, 2014, and is backward compatible with existing MHL specifications: supporting MHL 1, 2, 3 and superMHL.
-The standard supports the simultaneous transfer of data (at least USB 2.0, and depending on video resolution: USB 3.1 Gen 1 or 2) and power charging (up to 40 W via USB Power Delivery), in addition to MHL audio/video.
-This allows the connection to be used with mobile/laptop docks, allowing devices to connect to other peripherals while charging.
+The standard supports the simultaneous transfer of data (at least USB 2.0, and depending on video resolution: USB 3.1 Gen 1 or 2) and power (up to 40 W via USB Power Delivery), in addition to MHL audio/video.
+This allows the connection to be used with mobile docks, allowing devices to connect to other peripherals while charging.
 The use of passive cables is possible when both devices support the standard, e.g., when connecting to superMHL, USB Type-C, and MHL-enabled HDMI, otherwise, an active cable adapter is necessary to connect to standard HDMI devices.

-Depending on the bandwidth requirement, the standard makes use of a variable number of USB Type-C's four SuperSpeed differential pairs to carry each TMDS lane: a single lane is required for resolutions up to 4K/60 Hz, two lanes for 4K/120 Hz, and all four lanes for 8K/60 Hz.
+Depending on the bandwidth requirement, the standard makes use of a variable number of USB Type-C's four SuperSpeed differential pairs to carry each TMDS lane: A single lane is required for resolutions up to 4K/60 Hz, two lanes for 4K/120 Hz, and all four lanes for 8K/60 Hz.
 The MHL eCBUS signal is sent over a side-band (SBU) pin on the USB Type-C connector.
 When one or two lanes are used, USB 3.1 data transfer is supported.

-In common MHL Alt Mode implementations on mobile/tablet/laptops, the video from the GPU will be converted to MHL signal by using a MHL transmitter chip.
+In common MHL Alternate Mode implementations, the video from the GPU will be converted to an MHL signal by using an MHL transmitter chip.
 The transmitter chips often accept video in MIPI (DSI/DPI) or HDMI format and convert it to MHL format.
-The USB Type-C port controller functions as a switch/mux, passing through the MHL signal to the external devices.
-The dock/display devices may use an MHL bridge chip to convert the MHL signal to HDMI signal format.
+The USB Type-C port controller functions as a switch and multiplexer, passing the MHL signal through to the external devices.
+The dock or display device may use an MHL bridge chip to convert the MHL signal to HDMI signal format.